pelithne/k8s/devops-and-aks.md

 ## Prerequisites & Setup
-* Completed "main workshop" from this repository (but not the final "claen up" step!)
+* Completed "main workshop" from this repository (but not the final "clean up" step!)
 * Azure DevOps account: we will use an Azure DevOps project for a Git repo and build/release pipelines.
 Sign into your account here: https://azure.microsoft.com/en-us/services/devops/